jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 ##### tune ingredients

 Decisions trees tend to overfit.
-There are two things we need to consider to reduce this problem: how to split and when to stop a tree.
+We need to consider two things to reduce this problem: how to split and when to stop a tree.

 - **complexity parameter**: a high CP means a simple decision tree with few splits.